destrundle/training/README.md

 - List bucket
 - List contents of a bucket
-- Create and setup a bucket
+- Create and setup bucket